Leonard Yang Liu

 Abstract

-This paper investigates whether CFOs who debut on their first earnings conference call exhibit a tendency to stay in their “comfort zone” by emphasizing numbers and accounting jargon rather than qualitative strategic information as a means of maintaining credibility in the face of potential public scrutiny, both because CFOs have more prior experience with accounting and quantitative information than with soft information, and because such information is verifiable and objective.
-Analyzing a large sample of earnings call transcripts, we find that debuting CFOs exhibit a significantly greater reliance on quantitative language and accounting jargon at the expense of softer strategic disclosures.
-These trends decline nearly monotonically over subsequent calls.
-The debut effect is particularly pronounced in settings where a new CFO is expected to experience greater pressure and uncertainty: when it is the CFO's first time in the C-Suite, for higher growth firms, and when the firm reports a loss during the first conference call.
-We also find that CFOs engaging in greater comfort zone behavior are less likely to be promoted to CEO at their current firm or to be hired into a C-Suite position at another firm.
-Finally, comfort zone behavior does not measurably impact market or analyst reaction to conference calls.
-Taken together, our results suggest that debut pressure encourages CFOs to focus on accounting and quantitative information over softer strategic information during early conference calls, and that this behavior worsens future career outcomes and does not benefit the firm with respect to investors or analysts.
+This paper investigates whether CFOs who debut on earnings conference calls stay in their “comfort zone” by emphasizing numbers and accounting jargon rather than qualitative strategic information to maintain credibility under public scrutiny.
+Hard information is the content CFOs know best, and it is verifiable and objective.
+In a large sample of earnings call transcripts, debuting CFOs rely significantly more on quantitative language and accounting jargon at the expense of softer strategic disclosures, and these tendencies decline nearly monotonically over subsequent calls.
+The debut effect is strongest where pressure and uncertainty should be most acute: when it is the CFO's first time in the C-suite, when the firm is high-growth, and, more weakly, when the firm reports a loss.
+We also find that CFOs engaging in greater comfort-zone behavior are less likely to be subsequently promoted to a CEO role or to move to a more senior role at another firm, while comfort-zone communication is not measurably associated with market or analyst reactions to the calls.
+Taken together, our results suggest that debut pressure encourages CFOs to favor hard information over soft on early calls, a behavior associated with worse career outcomes and no measurable offsetting benefit.

 Teaching